-Madrid does not have the wealth of Santa Fe, nor the suburban lifestyle of Albuquerque.
-It is what it is, unpretentious and authentic.
+Madrid, New Mexico is what it is, unpretentious and authentic.
 As such, Madrid (pronounced MAD-drid) is one of the most approachable tourist attractions you will ever find.

 Madrid is a great place for inexpensive trinkets and art, a quick lunch, and a fascinating stroll through a collection of visual oddities and absurdities that can only be seen here.

-The scenic and historic Turquoise Trail (click for website) (NM 14) literally takes you right through the heart of Madrid’s main street.
+The scenic and historic Turquoise Trail Scenic Byway (click for website) (NM 14) literally takes you right through the heart of Madrid’s main street.
 It is about 35 minutes outside of Albuquerque en route to Santa Fe.
 Simply pull off the road, park and start strolling.

 Madrid is a visual feast for the eyes with its curious mix of seemingly ramshackle (but not really) buildings, art galleries, and unusual public art.
 It is also an architectural departure from both Santa Fe and New Mexico.
 The buildings look like something out of an Appalachian mountain town, with very little of the traditional Adobe architecture so common elsewhere in New Mexico.
 Do yourself a favor.
 Visit Madrid.
 Just go! – Photos by [email protected]